 Members Helping Members:

 In being dedicated to the communities we serve, EQUS is also committed to helping our members.
 As part of EQUS’ "Members helping Members" initiative, a portion of the funds collected through Operation Round Up are used to support members who may find themselves facing economic hardship or in financial distress.

 Operation Round Up funds are distributed on a quarterly basis.
-The Operation Round Up Committee allocated a total of $11,665 for the fourth quarter of 2017.
-The funded projects range from a youth curling program that will give rural youth access to the sport to baseball backstop renovations at a community hall.
+The Operation Round Up Committee allocated a total of $17,000 for the first quarter of 2018.

 CONGRATULATIONS TO THE FOLLOWING RECIPIENTS: